 16" x 16" x 1" (41 x 41 x 3 cm)

-Embroidery on silk shows the location of arctic permafrost and describes
+Embroidery on silk shows the location of arctic permafrost and describes some of its characteristics.

 A graphic representation of permafrost physics is here: https://graphics.reuters.com/CLIMATE-CHANGE/PERMAFROST/oakveelglvr/

 A virtual tour through a permafrost tunnel is here: https://virtualice.byrd.osu.edu/